zoonooz/zoonooz.github.io/_posts/blog/2014-08-04-playing-with-estimote.md

 ## Conclusion
 - - -

-With Estimote Device and iBeacon, we can use it to empower idea based on indoor location or proximity such as Retail Shop that will notify the promotion when you are close to the product or [Check-in app](https://github.com/panicinc/PunchClock).
+With Estimote Device and iBeacon, we can use it to empower ideas based on indoor location or proximity such as Retail Shop that will notify user about the promotion when you are close to the product or [Check-in app](https://github.com/panicinc/PunchClock).

 This is my first blog in English.
-I am still learning and practicing English so, if there is any mistake please forgive me.
+I am still learning and practicing English, so if there is any mistake please forgive me.